-As the title suggests, in candidate-led cases the interviewer expects the candidates to ‘lead’ her/him through the case.
+As the title suggests, in candidate-led cases the interviewer expects the candidate to ‘lead’ her/him through the case.
 As the candidate, it is your responsibility to lead the case by asking relevant questions and also to develop and test your hypotheses.
 Candidate-led cases are the most common types of cases.
-You’ll encounter them at the majority of the big consulting firms such as BCG, Bain and occasionally at McKinsey.
+You’ll encounter them at the majority of the big consulting firms such as BCG, Bain, and occasionally at McKinsey.
 A candidate-led case usually has the following characteristics:

 - A very broad description of a situation

 - A very general question or no question at all

 - The interviewer gives you complete freedom in terms of the approach and the structure